Official studio version

 Ooh-oohhh, ooh-ooh-oohhh

-ONE LOVE is an unreleased song written by Bruce Springsteen.
-It was considered for release as a B-side in 1983 had an album seen the light that year.
+The song was considered for release as a B-side in 1983 had an album seen the light that year.
 See the "Unreleased 1982 and 1983 Albums" section below for more details.
-The above lyrics are for the only studio take of ONE LOVE in circulation.

 Springsteen recorded more than an album's worth of songs by himself during this period.
 He played all the instruments himself, with the help of a drum machine only, and overdubbing was used to create the final product.